p-stoney/discord-collaboration/backend/README.md

 ## Document Collaboration Discord Bot

+### Note to Turing Reviewers

+Due to the extensive setup involved with MongoDB Atlas and Discord Developer Portal, I will privately message you on Discord with the contents of my .env to streamline the process on your end.

 ### Overview

 The aim of this application is to integrate a document management system directly into Discord by interfacing with a built-in Discord bot.
 It presents an accessible alternative to existing collaborative software solutions that is decoupled from external providers (see: Google Docs, OnlyOffice), feature-slim, and completely free.
 It serves a market at reduced scale, enabling collaborative document management for smaller scale teams, hobbyists, gamers, etc. Interfacing with the Discord bot allows users to seamlessly collaborate within their Discord environment without ever having to log in to a third party service.